etan675/manga-folder-helper/README.md

 Follow instructions on their github page to install the desktop app

 Python3: https://www.python.org/downloads/
-If not already installed, you will need python3 as it's the programming language I used (run ```python3 --version``` in your terminal to check if you have it).
+If not already installed, you will need python3 to run the flatten program.
+(run ```python3 --version``` in your terminal to check if you have it).